 “For us, it's not just about interfaces.
 It's about working on a scale that doctors understand and see value from,” he explains.
 “So, let’s say you have an electronic health record, you have your staff, and then you have data that's created from that EHR.
 How do you manage all that?
 What tools and processes can be employed to ensure that the data you're putting in is accurate?”

-In support of the state SIM, Quammie launched a dedicated help squad of IT professionals who go to the physician group practice sites and help staff learn more about what the data systems and network could do to advance their practices.
+To help SIM practice turn data into actionable information, SIM funds a dedicated advisory squad of IT professionals who go to the physician group practice sites and help staff learn more about what the data systems and network could do to advance their practices.
 The help team, called the Clinical Health Information Technology Advisors (CHITAs), help practices where the rubber meets the road: streamlining revenue and improving documentation for reporting.
 CHITA members also work one-on-one with practices to show them how to assess the reports generated by their EHRs and how to harvest that data for greater initiatives, like discovering hidden reimbursement gaps or improving high-risk patient outcomes.
 “When it comes to physician buy-in, it’s primarily about trust,” Quammie says.
 “The CHITA team is there to say, ‘well, here are some examples of patients who didn’t meet the outcome grade,’ and we can show them why, and grow together through that data learning curve.”

 Getting IT Done